citripio/toolbelt/README.md

 ## Development

 Follow these steps in order to publish a new version.
-Remember to change the version number:
+Remember to push your commits first and change the version number:

 ```
+git push
 git tag 1.1.1
 git push --tags
 ```